FOSS-Archives/Bare-License/README.md

 ### Rationale

-This license may also be useful for code that is intended for developers to use as reference, teaching samples, examples, or base templates that other developers may modify for their own other purposes.
+The license may also be useful for code that is intended for developers to use as reference, teaching samples, examples, or base templates that other developers may modify for their own other purposes.